aegis-icons/aegis-icons/FAQ.md

 ## Why only some of the icons have `bg.var`, `fg.var`, `fg.bg.var` or `alt` version?

 - `Bg.var` (background variation) icons are made when original icon has dark background color.
 Dark background blends in on Dark and AMOLED themes.
 - `Fg.var` (foreground variation) icons has logo color changed to black when background color is brightly colored (eg. Snapchat).
 - `Fg.bg.var` is combination of both variations.
-Made when even background variation color is too bright / dark.
+Made when even background variation color is too bright.
 We try to avoid making these as much as possible.
 - `Alt` icons have alternative logo, if app / site has one.

 We try to honor app / website's branding as much as possible, so that's why there's variations as well for these situations.